Mexico in the OTI Festival 1983: Merit awards

 In the final, the jurors voted aloud for the Best Male and Female Performer, Best Musical Arrangement, and Breakout Artist among the shortlisted artist in each category.

 Gualberto Castro received the Best Male Performer Award, Carminna the Best Female Performer Award, Sergio Andrade the Best Musical Arrangement Award for "Tierno", and Rafael Amador and Mariana Maesse the Breakout Artist Award jointly.

 Official album

 Las 12 triunfadoras del Festival OTI 83 is the official compilation album of the twelfth edition of the Mexican National OTI Festival, released by Gamma in 1983.
 The vinyl LP features the studio version of the twelve songs qualified for the semi-finals.

 At the OTI Festival

 On 29 October 1983, the OTI Festival was held at the DAR Constitution Hall in Washington, D.C., United States, hosted by the Spanish International Network (SIN), and broadcast live throughout Ibero-America.
 María Medina performed "Compás de espera" in position 14, with Chucho Ferrer conducting the event's orchestra.
 At the end, only the top five places were announced, and the Mexican entry was not one of them.

+Televisa broadcast live the festival on Canal 2.

+Voting

+Each participating broadcaster, or group of broadcasters that jointly participated representing a country, appointed a juror who secretly scored each entry in a scale of 5–1 points, except for the entry representing its own country.
+The Mexican juror was Lucía Méndez.